Koch And Lowy OMI Floor Lamp

 Manufacturer: Sölken-Leuchten, Arnsberg, Germany.

-Other versions: Also made as a double and single light floor lamp.
-The lampshades were used for several other lamps.
+Other versions: This “Koch and Lowy OMI floor lamp” exists as a double and single light floor lamp.
+The lampshades can be found on several other lamps.
 Made in many colours.
-The base and rod was used for several floor lamps with different lampshades.
+Also the base and rod can be found on several floor lamps with other lampshades.

 Koch & Lowy

 When you do a search on the internet for the OMI mark on the chromed knee joint, you always find lamps that are described as lights designed by Koch & Lowy for OMI.
 Koch & Lowy is not a design team, but an American light company and has got nothing to do with this floor lamp.
+Koch & Lowy used OMI joints for their lamps, hence the confusion.
 Today Koch & Lowy is owned by Chapman Manufacturing Company, Inc. from Avon, Massachusetts.
+Koch & Lowy used OMI joints for some lamps they produced and stamped their name next to the OMI logo, hence the confusion.

 DBGM is not some type of company, but it is German for utility model, “gebrauchsmuster” in German.
 Only used in Germany and Austria: Deutsches Bundes-Gebrauchsmuster.
 To say it simple, the knee joint is made by a company named OMI and the system is licensed for some period, most of the time 10 years: the small brother of a patent.